CommonCoreOntology/CommonCoreOntologies/documentation/user-guides/design-patterns/Design Pattern 1/Document_Field_Documentation.md

 2) How many document fields are in the document?

-3) What is the string of text associated with these document fields?
+3) What is the string of text associated with this document field?

 ## Intent
 Showing the document field is a part of a document.